 Another great cardio idea to replace running when your usual roads or running trails have been transformed into a white wonderland of snow is snowshoeing.

-Trudging through the snow on snowshoes is a fun way to quickly elevate your heart rate and have you wondering why you ever thought it was too cold to exercise outside.
+Trudging through the snow on snowshoes is a fun way to quickly get your heart pumping and have you wondering why you ever thought it was too cold to exercise outside.

 Using poles will help with your balance and walking pace while simultaneously increasing the intensity of the workout by recruiting upper body muscles.